The Organic Substrate

 The organic substrate is already there.
 Always has been.
 Underneath the fear architecture.
 Underneath the frameworks and the reorganisations and the surveys and the change initiatives that changed the language and left the substrate untouched.
 Underneath the exhaustion.
 The disgust.
 The fragmented.
 Underneath the internalised belief that how systems work has always been simply this.

-That pull – that intuitive tug that something more is available – is accurate knowing.
+That pull, that intuitive tug that something more is available, is accurate knowing.
 Trust it.
 Listen to it.
-And, be okay that you'll need to give some things up – programs, ignorance, and denial – to unearth it.
+And be prepared to give some things up.
+Programs, ignorance, control, and denial.
+To unearth it.

 Inorganic substrates have to transform to return to the organic one.

 Many real and abiding structural, governing, organising, and practical systems still must be designed and maintained to function across the top of the organic substrate.
-That is a part of the tangible change we are discussing.
-But, not without confronting the inorganic substrate as a means for evolutionary change.
+That is part of the tangible change we are discussing.
+But not without confronting the inorganic substrate as a means for evolutionary change.

-Beginning any system changes with deeply compelling and uncomfortable questions about what is actually running underneath all the tasking, busying, and swirling is an imperative.
+Beginning any systems change with deeply compelling and uncomfortable questions about what is actually running underneath all the tasking, busying, and swirling is an imperative.
 What is operating underneath the workflows.
 Underneath the conversations and decisions.
-What becomes possible if you interrogate conscious and unconscious fear seeping throughout these systems, and build instead from coherence, discernment, and truth?
+What becomes possible when you interrogate conscious and unconscious fear seeping throughout these systems, and build instead from coherence, discernment, and truth?

 These questions open the door to resetting what runs underneath.